• Cannabis and Opioid Reduction for Chronic Pain

 "Sex Differences in Cannabis Use and Effects: A Cross-Sectional Survey of Cannabis Users"

-You can purchase Dr. Sexton's Book "Cannabis Use Survey" through Amazon.
+You can purchase Dr. Sexton's Book "Cannabis Use Survey" on Amazon.
 This book contains the raw survey data: uncensored and unedited responses of cannabis users.
 Readers can experience the full impact of the frustration or appreciation of users, while also getting a feel for the education and life experience of cannabis users at large.